Maahirrrr/object-detection/README.md

 2. **Set Up the Environment**:

+   1.Load the model by running load.py from Load Model folder.
+   2.Verify your GPU cuda cores by running cuda.py from Load Model folder (it should show "True").

    Ensure you have Python 3.8 or later installed.
 It's recommended to use a virtual environment:

 python3 -m venv venv